belialboy/StravaToTwitter/README.md

 This project deploys a SAM application that registers itself with Strava and allows Strava users to register with it themselves.
 Once registered, any time that user registers a Strava activity, it creates a corresponding tweet through a single account that includes details about that activity, and also their year-to-date totals.

 As a "security dood" I've tried to use secure practices with the management of most sensitive information.
-Twitter credentials are stored as environmental variables in a Lambda function, and are also found in the Change Set for Cloudformation... so it's not perfect by any stretch.
-This is a hobby-project, and I wanted to make it as accessible as possible without burning unnecessary dollars on Secrets Manager and the like.
+Twitter credentials (for example) are stored in SSM parameter store.
+You can enter the values directly into the template, but be careful as they'll be visible in the cloudformation template.
+Better to put them into SSM yourself, and then provide the variable prefix in the template instead.
 Enjoy, and feel free to improve.

 ## Prerequisites